 - Walking is the most important mode of transport in the City of Melbourne and should be recognised in all transport and infrastructure planning accordingly.

-- A cycling culture focused on safety, respect and integrated road use promotes the health and strength of the community as a whole.
+- A cycling culture focused on safety, respect, physical separation and integrated road use promotes the health and strength of the community as a whole.

 - Parks and community infrastructure should be free from the threat of new roads.

 Shifting to sustainable transport modes able to move the greatest number of people

 - Increase the share of trips made on the City’s roads that use the most efficient and sustainable transport options, such as public transport, walking and cycling.

 - Prioritise walking, cycling and public transport in planning decisions, particularly in urban renewal precincts.

 - Support traffic-light sequencing changes that prioritise public transport, cyclists and pedestrians, including more default green lights for pedestrians.

 - Continuing to reduce the share of private car use for trips to, within, and from, the City of Melbourne.

 - Seek State Government agreement to continue and improve public transport services throughout the night on weekends and to also extend these services to include weeknights.